maxkapur/maxkapur.github.io/_posts/2025-04-30-organize-tabs.md

 - Low priority: Random ephemera, landing pages from clicking a confirmation email, article I already read but just need to copy a quote from, etc.

-Whenever I start to have more than 15 or 20 tabs, I get an instinctual, cramped feeling and start axing tabs from right to left until I arrive at one that I still want open.
+Whenever I start to have more than 15 or 20 tabs, I get a cramped feeling and start axing tabs from right to left until I arrive at one that I still want open.
 Usually, this leaves two or three tabs.

 Sometimes I accidentally close things that I still needed, but I tell myself that the time wasted reopening them is offset by the time saved searching